|

 Aside from contact and custody, what other issues relating to children are you able to help with?

 A child’s surname can be another tricky issue.
-It’s an amazingly emotive subject, particularly where mum has gone back to her maiden name or has remarried.
+It’s an amazingly emotive subject, particularly when mum has gone back to her maiden name or has remarried.
 It’s very emotional as a surname is so closely tied to a child’s link with their parents and their identity.
 Those cases end up in court more frequently than most people imagine.

 How do you approach it when you believe your client’s wishes are not in the best interests of the child?